lutzgruber/gpuSGDLM/README.md

 # GPU-accelerated software for online learning of the Simultaneous Graphical DLM

-**rSGDLM** is an R package that implements the Variational Bayes method for online learning of the Simultaneous Graphical DLM presented in *GPU-Accelerated Bayesian Learning and Forecasting in Simultaneous Graphical Dynamic Linear Models* (https://projecteuclid.org/euclid.ba/1425304898).
+**rSGDLM** is an R package that implements the Variational Bayes method for online learning of the Simultaneous Graphical DLM presented in *GPU-Accelerated Bayesian Learning and Forecasting in Simultaneous Graphical Dynamic Linear Models* (https://doi.org/10.1214/15-BA946).
+A method for online selection of the simultaneous parental sets is described in *Bayesian online variable selection and scalable multivariate volatility forecasting in simultaneous graphical dynamic linear models* (https://doi.org/10.1016/j.ecosta.2017.03.003).

 ## Installation